Włocławek Reservoir: Flood protection

 Wloclawek reservoir tank is essentially instantaneous.
 From approx. 2004.
 In the event of high water levels acts as a storage reservoir.

 Flood 2010

 On 17 May at the dam in Wloclawek thrown water (3,000 m³/s), preparing for the arrival of the flood wave.
 22 May inflow was 6,000 m³/s, a snapshot already amounted to 5700 m³/s.
 During the climax assumed dump 6,300 m³/s.
-May 23, at 14 the culmination wave reached Wloclawek, but the water level was lower than expected initially, due to the rupture of a dam in the town of Świniary under Plock iem.
+May 23, at 14 the culmination wave reached Wloclawek, but the water level was lower than expected initially, due to the rupture of a dam in the village of Świniary under Płock iem.

 Flood 2014

 During the flood Vistula May 22, 2014 r.
 To Włocławski Reservoir affect 4900 m³/s, the discharge was at that time 4300 m³/s.
 As a result, they managed to flatten the wave of flood and reduce the risk of flooding in the lower section of the Vistula.